gbv/cocoda/docs/releasing.md

   git push --tags origin dev
   ```

-1. Wait for the Travis build to finish and check the deployed dev version [here](https://gbv.github.io/cocoda/dev/).
+1. Wait for the webhook to finish and check the deployed dev version [here](https://coli-conc.gbv.de/cocoda/dev/).

 1. If everything looks and works like it's supposed to, change to the master branch and merge dev into master: